for sale: murder weapon, used

 { untitled, Iris Yaun, 2026 }

-An aging tank of methyl isocyanate, an intermediary in their primary pesticide manufacturing process, leaked its liquid contents into the atmosphere.
+In the early morning of December 3, 1984, an aging tank of methyl isocyanate, an intermediary in Union Carbide’s pesticide manufacturing process, ruptured and vented its liquid contents into the atmosphere.
 40 metric tons of liquid MIC expanded into multiple millions of gallons of toxic, asphyxiating gas, heavier than air, and wafted across the landscape of Bhopal, India.
 Thousands died in their first minutes of exposure to the cloud of death.
 Thousands more in days.
 Hundreds of thousands lived through their poisoning, affected for the rest of their lives.

-Condemnation rang from the Indian government.
-Union Carbide offered $5M for aid, rejected by the Indian government on account of how insulting a sum it was for the worst industrial disaster in history, and fought every attempt by the Indian government to collect the billions they fined Union Carbide.
+Condemnation rang from the Indian government and public.
+Union Carbide offered $5M in aid, rejected on account of how insulting a sum it was for the worst industrial disaster in history (a designation held to this day), and fought every attempt to collect the billions they fined Union Carbide, ultimately paying $470 million after contesting an initial demand of $3.3 billion.

-DOW Chemical, who purchased the Union Carbide Corporation in the unwinding and sell-off, abjectly refused all calls to clean up the site and adjacent area.
-The disaster drags on.
+In the decades to follow, DOW Chemical would refuse all calls for it to clean up the site and adjacent area.
+Thus, the disaster drags on.

 There are victims of the Bhopal disaster still yet to be born, still yet to be conceived.